PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

   * Switching to another branch is necessary, because the SPD interpreter extension is stateful but has no hook to initialise its state from the outside.
     On this initialisation specific branch (the name is legacy) we added the possibility to initialise the state to an arbitrary value.
     This change was not accepted into the `master` branch, because it does not adhere to the current design of the slingshot event cycle.
-    For more details, confer [section on recreating the SPD adjustor contexts' states](Development-Details-:-Recreating-the-State-of-the-SPD-adjustor-contexts)
+    For more details, confer [section on Recreating the SPD adjustor contexts' states](Development-Details-:-Recreating-the-State-of-the-SPD-adjustor-contexts)

 * **[TODO]** check on *Palladio-Addons-SPD-Metamodel*: is transformation fix already merged?